fbpx

 2. Texas, Daily Wire, The Federalist sue U.S. State Department over media censorship

-The U.S. State Department’s Global Engagement Center has come under fire as Texas Attorney General Ken Paxton along with The Daily Wire and The Federalist have filed a federal lawsuit alleging that the department funded technology that could “render disfavored press outlets unprofitable.”
-They claim that the department has helped social media – Facebook, YouTube and X (formerly Twitter) – to censor speech while funding technologies used to censor right-leaning news outlets such as theirs.
+The U.S. State Department’s Global Engagement Center has come under fire as Texas Attorney General Ken Paxton along with The Daily Wire and The Federalist have filed a federal alleging that the department funded technology that could “render disfavored press outlets unprofitable.”
+They claim that the department has helped social media – Facebook, YouTube and X (formerly Twitter) – to censor free speech while funding technologies used to censor right-leaning news outlets such as theirs.

 New Civil Liberties Alliance is representing The Daily Wire and The Federalist.
 Paxton and the outlets claim the Global Disinformation Index (GDI), a British think tank, received a $100,000 grant from the State Department in 2021, and NewsGuard, which rates the “misinformation” levels of news outlets, received $25,000 from the State Department in 2020, according to the lawsuit.